shellqiqi/nju-network-labs/content/ch01/switchyard.md

 The function `mk_pkt` is used to make a packet.
 For now you don't need to know what the parameters means.

 The function `hub_tests` returns a `TestScenario` object which assigned to `scenario`.
 The var `scenario` is very important in the test framework of Switchyard, do not forget it.
 We construct the scenario with a name "hub tests".
-Then we add three device interfaces with names and MAC addresses.
-In every case, we make a packet then feed it into one interface with `PacketInputEvent`.
-Then we compare the outgoing packets with our expectation packets using `PacketOutputEvent`.
+Then we add three interfaces with name and MAC address on our hub.
+In every case, we make a packet then feed it into one interface of our hub with `PacketInputEvent`.
+Then we compare the outgoing packets from interfaces of our hub with our expectation packets using `PacketOutputEvent`.
 If there is no packet out, we use the function `PacketInputTimeoutEvent` to check there is no traffic for a period of time.

 All test APIs used is introduced [here](https://shellqiqi.gitee.io/switchyard/test_scenario_creation.html).